 Eligible agencies must submit a complete application to DOJ by March 4, 2024.
 All grant applications must be emailed to SAESG@doj.ca.gov by 5:00 PM (PDT).
 No late applications will be accepted.

-A complete application package included the following:
+A complete application package includes the following:

-A copy of the Request for Applications (RFA) is available to download.
+A copy of the RFA is available to download.

 Questions concerning the application process may be directed to the DOJ at SAESG@doj.ca.gov